Blockout – Review

 Graphics

 I have a real soft spot for this game and prefer it to Tetris, possibly because of the beautifully coloured jewels.
-The graphics in general have a classical Greek/Roman feel to them and each jewel is brightly coloured and easily distinguishable from the others.
+The overall graphics in general have a classical Greek/Roman feel to them, and each jewel is brightly coloured and easily distinguishable from the others.

-The music is rather basic but does have a tendency to get stuck in your head, but mostly you will find that you’ll turn the sound down and listen to your own music, podcast or an audiobook.
+The music is rather basic.
+There are three themes to choose from: Clotho, Lathesis, and Atropos.
+Clotho is my favourite and does have a tendency to get stuck in your head, but mostly you will find that you’ll turn the sound down and listen to your own music, podcast or an audiobook.

 Replay Value